minuteman1911/atitya/index.md

    This is the most elusive part of the whole story and at the end of this section you are going to think that it is impossible to ever simulate the brain.
 There are **contradictory** findings on how plasticity works.
 A consensus needs to be reached on this matter, and it must not be unilateral.
 Plasticity is thought to be dependent on the balance which is reached by the push and pull effects of various phenomena at play in vivo.
 There is competition in the brain at every level, micro (spanning few neurons ) and macro ( spanning multiple neurons, or even a whole cortical area ).
 Also, the rules of plasticity seem to be different between different regions (cortex vs. hippocampus).
 Plasticity can be synaptic as well as non-synaptic, homo- as well as hetero- synaptic.
 Hetero-synaptic plasticity and neuromodulation are both macro level effects which can be modelled in Kobe.
 Infact, it is unclear what is the distinction between them.

   ### Spike-time dependent plasticity
    Donald Hebb in 1949 formulated what is known today as Hebbian rule of learning.
 This rule is famously known by the phrase "Neurons that fire together, wire together".
 Later experiments revealed that a temporal component is a necessary factor which determines whether the neurons' association with other neurons increases or decreases.
-If a neuron fires before another one fires, then actually their association decreases i.e. the weight between them decreases, this is known as extended the extended hebbian rule.
-This can be modelled as the stdp rule or a window rule ( which is computationally more efficient )
+If a neuron fires before another one fires, then actually their association decreases i.e. the weight between them decreases This can be modelled as the stdp rule or a window rule ( which is computationally more efficient )

   ### Reward & Novelty based learning
    This is in part similar to heteroplasticity.
 When a reward in the form of neurotransmitter is released, it affects a large area in the brain.
 In Kobe, this is modelled by a macro-scale "variable" which is **accessible** to all the nodes in a particular Ensemble.
 This variable could then be used to scale the intensity of activation of all the nodes in that Ensemble.